Prag8855/aab/content/guides/blue-card.md

     Your current residence permit stays valid until you get your Blue Card.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon) after you sent your Blue Card application, you don't need to leave Germany.
 - **If you have a Blue Card from another EU country**
     You can come to Germany without a visa.[^38] If you have your Blue Card since at least 12 months, you can already start working in Germany.[^33] When you arrive in Germany, you have 1 month to convert your Blue Card to a German one at the *[[Ausländerbehörde]]*.[^41]
+- **If you have an [opportunity card](/glossary/Chancenkarte)**
+    You can come to Germany and look for a job.
+You can work 20 hours per week.
+To work full time, you must switch to a Blue Card or a [work visa](/glossary/Work%20Visa).
 - **If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**
     You can come to Germany and look for a job.
-When you find a job, you can apply for the Blue Card.
-While you wait for your Blue Card, you can work 10 hours per week for your new employer.[^11]
+To start working, you must get a Blue Card or a [work visa](/glossary/Work%20Visa).[^11]
 - **If you have a [[Schengen visa]]**
     You can't apply for a Blue Card with a Schengen visa.
 Your application will be rejected.
 You must [apply in your home country](#how-to-apply-in-your-country).[^25]